-5.3 4.3 The Provider shall disseminate to learners, prior to the start date of the educational activity, in a verifiable format, a disclosure notification that identifies identifying all relevant financial relationships between the instructors, planning committee members and with commercial interests. identified.
+4.3 The Provider shall disseminate to learners, prior to the start date of the educational activity, in a verifiable format, a disclosure notification identifying all relevant financial relationships between the instructors, planning committee members and commercial interests.
 Disclosures shall not include commercial interests' corporate or product logos, trade names, company image, or product group messages.